What’s in This Article

 January feels like classic London winter.
 Days are short and often grey, with occasional bright, crisp spells.
 Those clear moments are great for a brisk walk along the Thames or through Hyde Park or Regent’s Park.

-Typical daytime highs are around 8°C, with nights near 3°C. Drizzle is common, so keep an umbrella handy.
+According to Met Office long-term data, typical daytime highs sit around 8°C, with nights near 3°C. Drizzle is common, so keep an umbrella handy.
 After a cold day outside, London’s cafes and pubs are an easy place to warm up.

 February: The Last of Winter’s Chill